taskcluster/taskcluster-github/docs/taskcluster-yml-v1.md

 ### Provisioner ID and Worker Type

 You need to know which provisioner and which worker type you want to use to run your tasks.
 If you plan on using AWS provisioner, you can look up or create a worker type [here](https://tools.taskcluster.net/aws-provisioner/).

+## Result

+After rendering, the resulting data structure should have a `tasks` property containing a list of task definitions.
+Each task definition should match the [task schema](https://docs.taskcluster.net/reference/platform/taskcluster-queue/docs/task-schema) as it will be passed nearly unchanged to `Queue.createTask`, The exception is that the provided task definition must contain a `taskId` field, which the service will remove and pass to `Queue.createTask` directly.

 # Scopes and Roles